Inductees

 Kara Wolters

-- Wolters helped guide the University of Connecticut to the school first NCAA National Championship in 1995
+- Guided the University of Connecticut to its first NCAA National Championship victory (1995)

-- In 1996, Wolters received the Victor Award as the nation’s top female collegiate player
+- Victor Award as the nation’s top female collegiate player (1996)

-- She was named the 1997 AP National College Player of the Year and was runner-up for the Naismith National Player of the Year
+- AP National College Player of the Year and was runner-up for the Naismith National Player of the Year (1997)

-- She holds the rebounding record (1286) and shot’s blocked record (396) at the University of Connecticut
+- Holds the rebounding record (1286) and shot’s blocked record (396) at the University of Connecticut

-- Wolters is one of only a few women to receive a gold medal in the Olympics, an NCAA Championship and a WNBA Championship
+- Wolters is one of only a few players to receive a gold medal in the Olympics, an NCAA Championship and a WNBA Championship

 Kara Wolters